Last Updated: July 10th, 2018 by Dan Astriden

 <form action="https://www.salesforce.com/servlet/servlet.WebToLead?encoding=UTF-8" method="POST"> <input type=hidden name="oid" value="0hxx0TRgyZ0xxxx"> <input type=hidden name="retURL" value="http://example-domain.com">

-The following rule would stop any submission with FieldName containing the words “bad word” or if the length of the FieldName is greater than 20 characters.
+The following programming validation rule for stopping any submission with FieldName containing the words “bad word” or if the length of the FieldName is greater than 20 characters.

 AND( OR( ISPICKVAL(FieldName,”bad word”)), OR( LEN(FieldName) > 20) )